Copyright Benita Koeman 2008 - 2012

 Young Life Capernaum gives young people with mental and physical disabilities the chance to experience fun and adventure, to develop fulfilling friendships and to challenge their limits while building self-esteem through club, camp and other exciting activities.
 Young Life staff and volunteers model Christ’s unconditional love and acceptance as they walk alongside these young adults — filling their lives with love and support.

-Resources - DoD Special Needs Parent Toolkit (Military Homefront)
+Military OneSource - Special Needs Parent Toolkit

 The DoD Special Needs Parent Toolkit has comprehensive information and tools that are geared towards helping military families with special needs children navigate the maze of medical and special education services, community support and benefits and entitlements.
 The Toolkit is broken down into six colorful modules that can be easily downloaded and printed.
 We have included important facts, records, tools and sample letters.